Figuring Out Inside Threats

 Companies depend on the intellectual property that is stored digitally on their computer systems for their current and future success.
 With the significant role that computers often play in intellectual property and trade secret thefts, computer forensics has become a critical component in piecing together the facts needed for a successful investigation or potential litigation.

-For more information on insider threats or any other computer forensics need, please call Sword & Shield at 865-244-3500 or email us at email@example.com.
-You can also fill out a consultation request.
+For more information on insider threats or any other computer forensics need, fill out our consultation request.